-Key question Unresolved topic in key question Priority on agenda Discussion, implications and suggestion for prevention to discuss all of them in Focus Group I. An agenda will therefore have to be drawn up, listing the most important ones.
+Key question Unresolved topic in key question Priority on agenda Suggestion for prevention to discuss all of them in Focus Group I. An agenda will therefore have to be drawn up, listing the most important ones.
 Enter in column 'Priority on agenda' the unresolved topics you want to discuss first, second, and third, etc..